Keshav-devhub/Sample/README.md

 # Sample
-This is my forst Git Respository.
+This is my first Git Respository.